ChrisJFarr/CppFinalProject/README.md

       Outputs should also be collected (not just gradients) and passed to evaluation pass InputData::
-      TODO Total derivatives should be stored for training analysis to analyze gradient flow but not just for parameters, but at every layer
+      Average derivatives should be stored for training analysis to analyze gradient flow but not just for parameters, but at every layer

     loop over validation data